 I sat and tried to read, while he made new friends.

 Love the fact they had a hot family Jacuzzi section so the kids felt special too.

 After that was the Ice spectacular.
-There were 2 Russian performers that included audience and were awesome.
+There were 2 Russian performers that included the audience and were awesome.